 Leaving aside the imputation that Wagner was a Proto-Hitler, which while of considerable interest belongs in another discussion, these slick mischaracterizations of Gobineau’s treatise on The Inequality of the Human Races (1854) reveal themselves as being based on prejudicial and superficial readings of that book; or perhaps on a universal omission to read it.
 What then would a careful and unprejudiced reading of The Inequality of the Human Races yield?
 The present essay proposes to answer that question.
 (Note: Inequality is a work in four extensive volumes that touch on a variety of topics and that in many ways establish the science of comparative ethnography; the first volume, however, functions as an extended introduction to the other three, summarizing their contents in advance.
 For the sake of tractability, I confine my remarks to that first volume.)

 I. Context: Rousseau.
 The Inequality of the Human Races belongs in the genre of anthropology, a line of scientific investigation that plausibly boasts a French origin – and that origin would be in Jean-Jacques Rousseau’s Discourse on the Origins and Foundations of Inequality among Men (1754), written exactly a century before Gobineau’s book and, in fact, a much more influential volume than The Inequality of the Human Races, by far.
 Gobineau’s treatise has a complicated relation to Rousseau’s Discourse, picking up some of its propositions and continuing them while radically rejecting certain other of its propositions.
 Rousseau’s Discourse contributed a number of ideas to the intellectual justification of the Revolution in France, in respect of whose destructive results on French society, and beyond French society on the larger arena of European culture, Gobineau took the contrarian stance of a conscientious Reactionary.
 In this way, Gobineau aligns himself with such as François-René, Viscomte de Chateaubriand; Alfred Victor, Comte de Vigny; Joseph-Marie, Comte de Maistre; Alphonse Marie Louis de Lamartine, Chevalier de Pratz; and even with such as Charles Baudelaire – aristocrat-intellectuals, all but the last, who, in the decades after the Napoleonic restoration, became prominent voices, differing sometimes noticeably in their emphasis of principles, on the monarchical Right-Wing of the political spectrum in La belle nation.
 Like all these men, Gobineau wrote in a variety of genres, producing scientific and philosophical treatises, novels, poetry, and books of observation on foreign and exotic places.
 Among Gobineau’s books one will find a history of Persia, a country where he served for a time as French ambassador; a discussion of the method of deciphering the Sumerian cuneiform, and accounts of visits to Newfoundland and Polynesia among other far-flung locales.
-A 1915 Edition of Gobineau’s book included a sympathetic new introduction by the German-Jewish physician and Nietzsche-scholar Oscar Levy.
+A 1915 Edition of Gobineau’s book included a sympathetic new introduction by the Swiss German-speaking Jewish physician and Nietzsche-scholar Oscar Levy.
 When The Inequality of the Human Races first appeared in English in 1854, it bore the title, The Moral and Intellectual Diversity of Races: “Diversity,” that very shibboleth of multicultural contemporaneity!

 What is the central argument and what are the related theses of Rousseau’s book to which Gobineau, in the chapters of his essay, responds?
 Rousseau interests himself in the social phenomenon of inequality, which he elsewhere qualifies as moral inequality.
 Rousseau assumes the existence of a pervasive, scandalous, and unjustifiable inequality, much as his modern followers on the political left do today, but in defense of Rousseau he thinks on a higher plane by far than they.
 Even where his argument plays a rhetorical con-game, as it sometimes does, in order to disguise its weaknesses, the reader might still follow both the argument and its rhetorical elaboration with a certain degree of mordant admiration.
 Rousseau keenly wants to understand inequality genetically, that is to say, on the basis of its origin, which by itself is certainly a legitimate project.
 Such an endeavor entails the formulation of a comprehensive anthropology.
 In the Discourse, Part I, using the device of the rhetorical question, Rousseau asks (in Maurice Cranston’s translation), “For how can we know the source of inequality among men if we do not first have knowledge of men themselves?”
 A difficulty now arises, because, as Rousseau argues, contemporary man is not primordial man.
 Rousseau therefore poses the additional question, “How can man come to know himself as nature made him once he has undergone all the changes which the succession of time and things must have produced in his original constitution, and so distinguish that which belongs to his own essence from that which circumstances and progress have added to, or altered in, his primitive state?”
 It is not really a question, as acute readers will have noticed; it is more in the character of a series of bold and in some cases dubious assertions disguised under the interrogative syntax.